EverSafe Newsletter

 CMS ISSUES NEW GUIDANCE FOR NURSING HOME VISITS

 On September 17th, the Centers for Medicare & Medicaid Services (CMS) issued a new guidance with detailed recommendations on ways in which nursing homes can safely facilitate visitation in this phase of the COVID-19 pandemic.
-Many Man in wheelchairnursing homes are now permitting visitors—after several months of restrictions designed to slow the spread of the virus.
+Many nursing homes are now permitting visitors—after several months of restrictions designed to slow the spread of the virus.
 CMS has recognized that physical separation from family and loved ones has taken a significant toll on nursing home residents.
 In the revised guidance, CMS encourages nursing homes to facilitate outdoor visitation to reduce the risk of transmission.
 Indoor visitation is approved “if there has been no new onset of COVID-19 cases in the past 14 days and the facility is not conducting outbreak testing per CMS guidelines.”
 Indoor visitation is subject to other requirements, as specified.
 The guidance also addresses end-of-life situations, and focuses on cases in which compassionate care is required, including cases in which residents experience grief after the loss of a loved one and issues related to lack of family support after moving into the nursing home environment.

 SCAM ALERT